plotly/rasterly/README.md

 * fst file:
 The [fst package](https://www.fstpackage.org/) offers an extremely efficient option for serializing large data frames in R. In addition to rapid compression using LZ4 and ZSTD, it provides support for multithreading to parallelize operations.

-The package must build Apache Arrow first, so it may take a few minutes to install the first time around.

 ```
 library(fst)
 fst_data <- read.fst("somefile.fst")